Dtoyne/Cold-Creek-Firewood/README.md

 While this business is real, both the firewood delivery service and the maintenance of this site remain a side-project.

-I hope you enjoy the visual experience!
+I hope you enjoy the visual experience.

+Forgive me for yet another bootstrap layout :|

 To view the website, please visit http://dylantoyne.wixsite.com/coldcreekfirewood